dotnet/arcade/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 Link to Production rollout pipeline:

 Pipeline state:
 - Monitor the next dotnet-helix-machines pipeline execution.
 No warnings or errors related to EstimatedRemovalDate time elapsing should be seen.
 Provide a link to this pipeline execution.
+Validate that all queues expected to be deleted did actually get deleted (this can be seen in the "Run DeployQueues" step of the Deploy Queues job).
 - Monitor First Responders Teams channel for surprised users; in the case of erroneous deprecation, work with DncEng team for a hot fix.
 In the case of expected removal, use discretion and help unblock the user.

 Notes: